yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/configure-yugabyte-platform/on-premises-script.md

 The script is displayed under **Instances** on the **Instances** tab of the on-prem configuration you created.

 {{< warning title="Note" >}}
 If the SSH user does not have any sudo privileges at all, you can't use the script and need to manually provision nodes.
-Refer to [Fully manual](../../prepare/server-nodes-software/software-on-prem-manual/).
+Refer to [Legacy fully manual](../../prepare/server-nodes-software/software-on-prem-manual/).
 {{< /warning >}}

 ## Manually provision nodes using the script